COTS SHELTERS FOR INDIVIDUALS

 This daytime drop-in shelter is open 365 days a year seven days a week, from 9 a.m. to 5 p.m.
 It offers a refuge from the streets and access to an array of services and medical care.
 This is where individuals can meet with COTS staff and connect with local resources, receive mail and telephone calls, and find support toward their goal of self-sufficiency.
 Daystation staff provide support, assistance and referrals, as well as educational and recreational opportunities whenever possible.

 The Daystation provides a free noontime meal each day.
 We are always looking for community members to help provide this critical service.
-To learn more about how you can help the Daystation’s lunch program, contact Gillian: 864-7402 x 207 or firstname.lastname@example.org.
+To learn more about how you can help the Daystation’s lunch program, contact our Community Outreach and Volunteer Specialist, Sian Leach: 864-7402 x 207 or email@example.com.

 COTS lost its Daystation facility in a severe rainstorm on July 4, 2012.
-The program has been relocated to the 113 Elmwood Avenue, Burlington.
-Please note that there will no longer be any COTS services at 179 South Winooski Ave. or at 25 Buell St.
+The program relocated to 179 S. Winooski Ave., Burlington until early April 2017.

-In 2012, 926 different individuals — an average of 48 people a day — used the Daystation, the only daytime shelter for homeless adults in Chittenden County.
+In 2014, an average of 40 people a day used the Daystation, the only daytime shelter for homeless adults in Chittenden County.

 COTS SHELTERS FOR FAMILIES